karthikeyantc/React_Learning/Readme.md

 - **Keys** - Keys help React identify which items have changed, are added, or are removed.
 Keys should be given to the elements inside the array to give the elements a stable identity.
 It is a special prop that's reserved by React.
 [Learn more](https://reactjs.org/docs/lists-and-keys.html)

 ---

+### **1/12/2024**

+- **Filter List** - Filter list based on user input.
+[Learn more](https://reactjs.org/docs/lists-and-keys.html)
+- **Conditional Rendering** - Rendering different components based on a condition.
+[Learn more](https://reactjs.org/docs/conditional-rendering.html)
+- **Conditional Rendering for Forms** - Conditional rendering for forms based on user input or actions.
+[Learn more](https://reactjs.org/docs/conditional-rendering.html)
+- **Conditional Rendering using && operator** - In React, you can create elements conditionally using the `&&` operator.
+This technique allows you to inline render a component or element only when a certain condition is met.
+[Learn more about conditional rendering in React](https://reactjs.org/docs/conditional-rendering.html)
+- **Fragment** - Fragments let you group a list of children without adding extra nodes to the DOM.
+[Learn more](https://reactjs.org/docs/fragments.html)
+> **Note:** I decided to use typescript with react.
+So I will be learning typescript along with react.
+I will be using typescript in all my react projects from now on.
+- **Typescript** - Typescript is a superset of javascript that adds types to javascript.
+[Learn more](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)
+- **Typescript with React** - Typescript can be used with react to add types to react components.
+[Learn more](https://create-react-app.dev/docs/adding-typescript/)
+- **Props with Typescript** - Props can be typed in typescript using interfaces.
+[Learn more](https://www.typescriptlang.org/docs/handbook/interfaces.html)
+- **useState with Typescript** - useState can be typed in typescript using generics.
+[Learn more](https://www.typescriptlang.org/docs/handbook/2/functions.html#using-utility-types)
+- **events with Typescript** - Events can be typed in typescript using generics.
+[Learn more](https://www.typescriptlang.org/docs/handbook/2/functions.html#using-utility-types)

+---